DoSomethingArchive/smsAdmin/README.md

 ###Points to note
 Since both angular and [Blade](http://laravel.com/docs/templates#blade-templating) use the double brace `{{}}` for outputting expressions by default, the Blade default has been overwritten in [routes.php](app/routes.php) to use `</%` and `<%%` instead.

+##How to develop locally

+1. [Install Laravel](http://laravel.com/docs/installation) and create a new laravel project.
+Requirements are PHP 5.4+ and MCrypt.
+2. Clone the repo, then move the cloned files into the Laravel project (`cp -al source/* dest/ && rm -r source/*`)
+3. That's it!
+Spin up your server and try it out